consensus-shipyard/ipc/quickstarts/deploy-a-subnet.md

 Notes:

 * Do not change values of any port from the ones provided unless you have to
-* Do not change values of BOOTSTRAPS and RESOLVER\_BOOTSTRAPS from the ones provided

 And the third: